About the Statewide Listening Tour

 When asked to identify the biggest issues facing students outside of the school and classroom, participants most frequently mentioned a need for more parent and family support.
 Educators and education leaders noted that students and parents do not always see the relevance in what they are learning and that this can impact student engagement as well as parent engagement.
 Involving parents and families in school activities can be a challenge given the many demands on people’s time.
 To support student success, educators that participated in the listening tour identified that parents and guardians could ask their children about daily activities, review homework, and provide resources for learning at home, such as books and technology.

 During in-person focus groups, parents mentioned that increased communication from school would help strengthen the bridge between home and school.
 Some focus group participants noted that this communication could be more consistently translated into other languages as well.
-Families shared that a positive, asset-based connection would help them feel welcome.
+Families shared that a positive, strengths-based connection would help them feel welcome.
 Parents that immigrated to Hawaii from other countries also mentioned that student success is more likely when teachers celebrate diverse heritages as an asset and take a positive interest in learning more about the cultures of the students in their classroom.
 Finally, when a world language is spoken at home in addition to or instead of English, students are sometimes misclassified as English Language Learners, regardless of their own fluency levels in English.
 This reportedly can lead to frustration and strained relationships between schools and families.

 “A lot of trauma comes to the school with them every day—they have mental health issues and need social and emotional supports.
 We need to look at that in partnership with other agencies, so students can get the help they need.
 We need The mental health support with our kids and it is just not there.”—Educator